CamelJohn/express-monolith/README.md

 # express-monolith

-Add `{ "extends": "./tsconfig.base.json" }` to your tsconfig.json file
+An oppinioneted way to prototype your expressjs monorepo.

+## Available commands:

+- init
+- add:module
+- dev